More than 20 million households risk losing utility services

 “This is a great opportunity, providing that we have the money to go ahead and assist our residents.”

-In Indiana, Duke Energy, the state’s largest power provider, is considering a 7 percent price hike or $11 more on each bill starting in October.
+In Indiana, Duke Energy, the state’s largest power provider, is considering a 7% price hike or $11 more on each bill starting in October.

 Utility companies blame inflation and the high cost of natural gas for inflated prices.